Can I Use Pool Chemicals in My Spa? Safe Chemical Guide

 Stabilized Chlorine Products

-Trichlor tablets and dichlor granules contain cyanuric acid (CYA), which builds up quickly in the small volume of spa water.
-CYA doesn't break down and requires complete water changes to remove.
+Trichlor tablets and dichlor granules contain cyanuric acid (CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more →), which builds up quickly in the small volume of spa water.
+CYA barely breaks down in a hot, high-turnover spa, so it just keeps accumulating - the practical fix is a complete water change to remove it.
 High CYA levels make chlorine ineffective and create maintenance headaches.

 Copper-Based Algaecides